jimmie33/jimmie33.github.io/index.md

 -------
 ## News
+* [03/15/2019] Two papers accepted at CVPR 2019.
+* [03/15/2019] Our paper SmartEye received Best Paper Honorable Mention at CHI.
 * [02/06/2019] Received Adobe's _Tech Excellence Award_ with three other amazing colleagues.
 * [01/01/2019] One paper on Layout GAN gets accepted at ICLR.
 * [01/01/2019] One paper on Mobile Composition Guidance gets accepted at CHI.